FarronF/limerick-council-meetings/meetings/2015/10/19-Monthly Meeting of Metropolitan District of Limerick/Minutes of Meeting of Metropolitan District of Limerick - 21st September 2015.md

  Details of the consultation process undertaken, the launch and the ongoing

-evaluation that would take place.---
+evaluation that would take place.
+---
 4

 Members thanked Ms. Hayes for her presentation and the following items were raised by